Bigg Boss (Hindi TV series) season 15

-Bigg Boss 15, also known as Bigg Boss: Sankat in Jungle was the fifteenth season of the Indian reality TV series Bigg Boss.
+Bigg Boss 15, also known as Bigg Boss: "Sankat in Jungle", was the fifteenth season of the Indian reality TV series Bigg Boss.
 It premiered on 2 October 2021 on Colors TV.
-Salman Khan hosted the season for the twelve time.
+Salman Khan hosted the season for the twelfth time.
 The grand finale aired on 30 January 2022 where Tejasswi Prakash emerged as the winner while Pratik Sehajpal as the runner-up.
+The season was regarded as one of the least successful seasons in the show's history.